CourtHive/tods-competition-factory/documentation/docs/apis/draw-engine-api.md

 const result = drawEngine.generateAdHocMatchUps({
   participantIdPairings, // required - array of array of pairings [['id1', 'id2'], ['id3', 'id4']]
-  drawDefinition, // required - drawDefinition in which target structure is found structureId, // required - structureId of structure for which matchUps are being generated matchUpIds, // optional - if matchUpIds are not specified UUIDs are generated roundNumber, // optional - specify round for which matchUps will be generated newRound, // optional - boolean defaults to false - whether to auto-increment to next roundNumber
+  drawDefinition, // required - drawDefinition in which target structure is found structureId, // required when more than one structure is present - structureId of structure for which matchUps are being generated matchUpIds, // optional - if matchUpIds are not specified UUIDs are generated roundNumber, // optional - specify round for which matchUps will be generated newRound, // optional - boolean defaults to false - whether to auto-increment to next roundNumber